adoptium/aqa-tests/jck/jckdiff/README.md

 Prerequisite:

 ```
-SSH keys required to access the given JCK repositories should already be set up in the machine on which this script is run.
+If any SSH keys are required to access the given JCK repositories, they should already be set up prior to invoking this script.

 ```